It’s no surprise that flowers are a popular gift for Valentine’s Day across the globe. But you may be surprised by the actual numbers:

 All succulents retain moisture in their plump leaves, and Kalanchoe luciae is no exception.
 This characteristic makes for easy care: Infrequent watering, indirect sunlight and periodic repotting as the plant grows.

-Some kalanchoe luciae plants have just a soft red edging, but Etsy is a good source to find ones with vibrant red color, like this seller offers.
+Some kalanchoe luciae plants have just a soft red edging, but Etsy is a good source to find ones with vibrant red color.
+Check out these sellers!

 Related: Looking for a perfect pot to accompany your Kalanchoe luciae Valentine’s gift?
 Stop by our 5 Adorable Cactus Planters post for some shopping ideas!